AHI Score: What Does it Mean and What is its Importance?

-Many patients use CPAP therapy to reduce their sleep apnea.
+Many patients use CPAP therapy to reduce their sleep-disordered breathing.
 CPAP therapy can become extremely beneficial if you are consistent with your CPAP therapy.

 Sleep apnea is a sleep disorder in which a patient’s breathing stops for ten seconds, multiple times during the night.

 However, in certain situations, many patients do not feel that CPAP therapy is effective for them in the long run.
 Eventually, the effect of the CPAP machine fades away due to certain reasons.
 In such a situation, what can sleep apnea patients do?

 Well, the first step is to determine your progress, and understand how much more progress you need for productive treatment.
 You can easily do it through an AHI score.

 AHI Score: What is it?

 AHI, also known as the Apnea-Hypopnea Index, is a type of score.
 This score is calculated based on the number of blockages, obstructions, and hypopneas (partial breathing), and apnea events (when you stop breathing completely) per hour, during the nighttime.
 Through this score, you can come to know about your sleep apnea severity.
 This score will be given to you at the end of your sleep study or polysomnography.
 The sleep study may be done at home or in a sleep center.
 You may also receive an RDI score at the end of your sleep study.
 The RDI or respiratory disturbance index measures the number of apnea and hypopnea events per hour as well as the number of respiratory-effort-related arousals (RERAs) per hour.
 The sleep study may also check for the oxygen levels in your blood and compare them to the oxygen desaturation index (ODI).